 Tempeh is an amazing meat alternative that contains tons of protein and some helpful B vitamins.

-Do keep in mind your friend will need to buy raw soy beans to get this going, so maybe you can grab a bag of those too.
+Do keep in mind that your friend will need to buy raw soy beans to get this going, so maybe you can grab a bag of those too to couple with the gift.

 When you buy this tempeh starter kit, your friend will get free access to an online library that's packed with easy-to-make recipes, how-to articles and instructional videos tempeh-making videos.